WallasAR/PongGame/README.md

 >> Exit = 'Esc'
 ```

-This is my version of the game made in C++.
+This is my version of the game made in C++, using the OpenGL graphics API and the GLUT toolkit.
+If you want to play, download the folder and simply open the `.exe` file.
-Enjoy :3
+Enjoy the game :3